FREQUENTLY ASKED QUESTIONS

 Q. What lake will I be fishing?

 A. In order to ensure you the best kayak fishing experience possible, I will consider the weather conditions and how the bite is going on the area lakes.
-Nearly all of the lake will be within 30 minutes of Boulder Junction.
+Nearly all of the lakes will be within 30 minutes of Boulder Junction.
 My goal is to focus on off the beaten path lakes that total 200 acres or less.
 These lakes get much less fishing pressure than some of the bigger, well-known lakes.

 Your input will also help determine which lake or river system we venture on to.